-The program consists of six core courses, two graduate electives, 2 credits of graduate seminar, and a six credit thesis.
+The program consists of core courses, graduate electives, graduate seminar, and a thesis.
 The curriculum is designed for students who do not have an undergraduate degree in microelectronic engineering.
-Students who have an undergraduate degree in microelectronic engineering develop a custom course of study with their graduate adviser.
+Students who have an undergraduate degree in microelectronic engineering develop a custom course of study with their graduate advisor.